imapp-pl/gas-cost-estimator/docs/strategy.md

 ----

 **NOTE: parts of this doc have been moved to the Stage I report.
-This may be a bit too speculative and obsolete**
+This may be a bit too speculative and obsolete/incomplete.
+Refer to the Stage I report first**

 ----